 - 2 Cups Fancy-grade Maple Syrup

-In a heavy-bottom 4-quart pot, heat maple syrup on medium-high heat to 235 degrees F, stirring the surface occasionally to keep it from boiling over.
+- In a heavy-bottomed 4-quart pot, boil maple syrup on medium-high heat to 235 degrees F, stirring the surface occasionally to keep it from boiling over.